neondatabase/website/content/docs/guides/logical-replication-neon.md

 ## Manage subscriptions

-This section outlines how to manage subscriptions in your replication setup.
+This section outlines how to manage **subscriptions** in your replication setup.

-Sometimes, you may need to modify or remove a subscription.

 <Admonition type="note">
 Currently, you cannot create subscriptions on a Neon database.
 Neon can only act as a subscriber in a publisher in a replication setup.
 The following commands would only be run on an external Postgres database that you are using as a subscriber.